Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Analysis of the model problem

 To start our analysis of the concepts of S-stationarity, we first interrelate the stationarity notions in \cref{def:dual_S_stationarity}.
 Similarly to \cref{thm:B_stat}, the following theorem is an immediate consequence of \cref{lem:dom_graph_calculus,lem:intersection_rule}.

-\begin{theorem} Let $\bar z\in\R^n$ be a feasible point of \eqref{eq:implicit_problem} where $K$ is inner semicompact w.r.t.\ $\dom K$.
+\begin{theorem} Let \cref{ass:isc_at_reference_point} hold.
 Then the following assertions hold. \begin{enumerate} \item If $\bar z$ is an implicitly S-stationary point, it is abstractly B-stationary and explicitly S-stationary. \item The point $\bar z$ is explicitly S-stationary if and only if it is explicitly S-stationary w.r.t.\ each $\bar\lambda\in K(\bar z)$. \item If $\bar z$ is an explicitly S-stationary point, if $K(\bar z)$ is a singleton, and if $K$ is inner calm* in the fuzzy sense at $\bar z$ w.r.t.\ $\dom K$, then $\bar z$ is an implicitly S-stationary point. \end{enumerate} \end{theorem}

 Let us mention that assuming $K(\bar z)$ to be a singleton is essential in \cref{thm:S_stat}\,\ref{item:from_explicit_to_implicit_S_stat}, see \cref{ex:explicit_S_stat_without_implicit_S_stat} below.
 This additional assumption can be dropped if $\bar z$ is an interior point of $M$ which yields $\widehat N_M(\bar z)=\{0\}$, but that essentially means that the constraints $z\in M$ are locally redundant around $\bar z$.
 The latter is a rare situation which we are not going to investigate in the following.